 The Friends are looking for library supporters to join either board who can assist us with the projects we are currently sponsoring.
 No financial commitments are required.
 They include:

 1. Raising funds for the second phase of the planned interior renovation of the South End branch, a unique joint partnership between the BPL and the Friends: We are the first local library Friends group in Boston that has collected private funds for a branch's capital renovation.
-For the first phase, we exceeded our fundraising goal of $50,000 by $20,000 (we never had received more than $7,000 for programming from a mail campaign).
+For the first phase, we have exceeded our fundraising goal of $50,000 by $30,000.
 We expect to do well in the second phase and..believe it or not..it is fun to ask for money for a great institution such as a local library that is so popular among its users.
 You can do it, too.
 For details, visit the Capital Campaign page, linked here.

 2. The South End Writes authors program has brought famous and not-yet-famous, but always excellent, local authors and luminaries to the library for more than seven years, providing audiences with evenings of laughter, illumination and revelation.
 Board members Invite speakers who will be of interest to local residents, and help plan and promote the event.
 Over the years, nearly every board member has suggested an author or speaker, and none has ever disappointed.
 For a list of past speakers, click here.